willWallace-RIT/lil_game_dev/README.md

 # lil_game_dev
-A tiny local AP file host for web based game dev tools untested so far but potentially should file host of esp32 + sdcard
+A tiny local AP file host for web based game dev tools

+untested so far but potentially should file host off of esp32 + sdcard

+with support for anything that can run web + webasm

 current list for plan: